cgutie256/post-install-config/README.md

 <br />
 <img src="https://github.com/user-attachments/assets/7663100f-3b28-44bd-8c0f-b7ad8d50c437" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-Click Add a new role, the name will be Supreme Admin, go to the permissions tab, and make sure everything is checked.
+Click "Add a new role."
+The name will be "Supreme Admin."
+Go to the Permissions tab and ensure everything is checked.

 </p>